A Two-Week Journey on EuroHPC Leonardo

 We will continue to follow our plan while adapting as the AI landscape evolves.

 During our experiments, Google released Gemma 4 31B.
-Without any fine-tuning, it achieved 73% accuracy on our benchmark, compared to 58% for Qwen 9B.
-The jump suggests that larger models carry meaningfully more world knowledge.
-A 31B model, properly fine-tuned, might achieve what we were looking for.
+Without any fine tuning, it achieved 72.8% accuracy on our benchmark, compared to 58.1% for Qwen3.5 9B.
+The jump suggests that larger models carry more world knowledge relevant to our task.

 Acknowledgements